Symptoms Of Anger Issues In A Girl And Mental Health Impacts

 Anger issues can lead to more serious problems in the future

-In some cases, if underlying mental health conditions are not identified or addressed, it can have a severe effect on the child well into adulthood.
+In some cases, if underlying mental health conditions are not identified or addressed, they can have a severe effect on the child well into adulthood.
 For example, untreated conduct disorder tends to be more likely to lead to personality disorders, substance misuse, violence, criminal behavior, and an increased risk of suicide.

 Treatment and anger management options for children